 We can only use short article titles as a result of the way in which our featured slider bar functions on Alluvium’s homepage.
 Please suggest short (3-4 word) titles for your article.

-Alluvium is licensed under a Creative Commons Attribution 3.0 Unported License and is stored in the British Library’s ISSN electronic store as well as being catalogued in the UK Web Archive and the CLOCKSS scholarly archive service.
+Alluvium is licensed under a Creative Commons Attribution 3.0 Unported License and is stored in the British Library’s ISSN electronic store as well as being catalogued in the UK Web Archive.
 This means that we can only use images which are offered within Creative Commons-licensed content.
 If you would like to recommend any images, please ensure that they are CC-licensed or are images for which you have copyright permission.
 For this reason, the editors reserve the right to include, remove or modify images within articles.
-Please check our Copyright Position before including any suggested images.

 We strongly encourage Alluvium authors to include hyperlinks within their articles.
 Please suggest any links that you would like to be included at the end of your article – do not embed hyperlinks yourself.
 The editors reserve the right to include hyperlinks to appropriate sites, works or texts within articles.